mdgriffith/elm-style-animation/README.md

  2. Again we want to avoid making up arbitrary default values.

-I'm currently working on a solution by making units only specified in the initStyle, however this turns out to be fairly complicated (see __eliminating-twice-declared-units__ branch if you're curious and want a headache.)
+I'm currently working on a solution by making units only specified in the UI.init, however this turns out to be fairly complicated (see __eliminating-twice-declared-units__ branch if you're curious and want a headache.)

 So, maybe this will be solved in the future?